chatox/networks-science-course/practicum/README.md

 ## Practice sessions

-Practice sessions are conducted in a computer lab and, as a general rule, are delivered individually at the end of each session.
+Practice sessions are conducted in a computer lab and, as a general rule, are delivered individually within 24 hours of the end of the session.

 There are 09 practice sessions in this course.
 Handouts for each session start with *psNN* and describe the activities that the students must perform during the practice session.